 - All awardees must demonstrate a critical analysis of the experience and its role in their academic studies, personal growth, and professional aspirations.

-- All students who receive a Changemaker Catalyst Award must complete the award follow up form and a series of blog posts to demonstrate the impact of their award.
+- All students who receive a Changemaker Catalyst Award must complete an award follow up form and a series of blog posts to demonstrate the impact of their award.

 - Please consider the core concepts highlighted by Taylor while developing your application.